Course Outline

 • Establishing a VR demonstration area

-• Installing software required for VR development
+• Installing software necessary for VR development

 • Exploring interaction design principles

-• Introducing the VR development workflow for government
+• Introducing the VR development workflow for government applications

 Day 2